 Our trading allowance factsheet provides more information and examples on this allowance and explains how it works if you are claiming tax credits, universal credit or repaying your student loan.

 Our guide to self-employment is intended to supplement the material in this section.
 We wrote this guide to help advisers (non-tax) who advise low-income self-employed individuals and also for self-employed people who want more detailed information in one accessible place.
-The guide explains the less common tax rules and contains more detailed information including also a case study showing how to prepare accounts and what to include on your tax return using the cash basis.
+The guide explains the less common tax rules and contains more detailed information including a case study showing how to prepare accounts and what to include on your tax return using the cash basis.